robb-j/r0b-blog/content/post/isomorphic-javascript-web-standards-and-documentation-driven-design.md

 I really like this API for two reasons:

 1. It's minimalistic, there is no `res` to mutate, no `next` to call or `ctx` to worry about.
-2. It's based on a feature-rich web standard; parse JSON, stream bytes, ready headers.
+2. It's based on a feature-rich web standard; parse JSON, stream bytes, read headers.
 It's all there.

 Generally, that got me thinking about other standards but also the promise of them.
 Web standards don't come and go every night.